 - 1 ½ teaspoons dried basil

-- 3 large carrots, peeled and diced (if using a food processor cut carrots into chunks first)
+- 3 large carrots, peeled and finely diced

-- 1 pound white mushrooms, cleaned, stemmed and chopped (if using a food processor cut mushrooms into quarters first)
+- 1 pound white mushrooms, cleaned, stemmed and finely chopped

-- 8 ounces of mozzarella cheese, cut into ¼-inch slices
+- An 8-ounce ball of fresh mozzarella, halved and cut into ¼-inch slices

 - 8 ounces ricotta cheese (reduced fat is fine)

-- 2 ounces grated Parmesan cheese - about ⅔ cup - plus more for sprinkling on top (I recommend Parmigiana Reggiano)
+- 2 ounces grated Parmigiana Reggiano, plus more for sprinkling on top

 Instructions

-- Caramelize the Carrots and Mushrooms While the eggplant is roasting, heat two tablespoons olive oil in a large skillet.
-Add the chopped carrots and mushrooms and cook, over medium heat, for 12-15 minutes, stirring frequently and pressing them down into the pan with the back of a spatula, until they're lightly browned.
-Remove from the heat and set aside.
+- While the eggplant roasts, heat two tablespoons olive oil in a large skillet.
+Add carrots and mushrooms and cook over medium heat for 12-15 minutes, stirring frequently and pressing the veggies down into the pan with the back of a spatula, until lightly browned.
+Remove from heat and set aside.

-- Assemble the Lasagna Preheat the oven to 375ºF.
-Lightly oil the bottom and sides of a medium-sized casserole dish.
-Spread ¾ cup of sauce into the bottom of the casserole.
-Arrange half the roasted eggplant slices on top (the arrangement will depend on the size of your eggplant and your casserole dish - see the photo of how I did it) Add half the remaining sauce on top of the eggplant.
+- Preheat the oven to 375ºF/190ºC and set an oven rack in the center position.
+Lightly oil the casserole and spread ¾ cup of sauce into the bottom.
+Arrange half the roasted eggplant slices on top. (see photos in post).
+Add half the remaining sauce on top of the eggplant.
 Arrange half the mozzarella, ricotta and parmesan evenly over the sauce layer.
-Arrange the remaining eggplant slices on top.
-Add the rest of the sauce.
+Arrange the remaining eggplant slices on top, then the remaining sauce.
 Finish with the rest of the cheeses.

 - Prep Time: 30 mins